Skip to content

 Sign up to receive email updates from Arizona Wanderings

-24 Responses to “Three important fishing tips”
+24 thoughts on “Three important fishing tips”

-1. DJ
+1. DJ says:

 Involvement is key.
 Even if she’s not fishing it’s great to have Megs along for a day trip, especially to a place that doesn’t require canyoneering to get to that one spot.
 Just having her along to share the scenery is rad and she takes an ok fish picture too.